Danielovich/markdownposts/Context-aware-exercise.md

 - It is easier to get around by bike than by car
 - It is easier to set up a wind farm than a nuclear power plant

-There are a lot of underlying things here that I'm fully aware exist - for instance, fiberglass doesn't make itself.
+There are a lot of underlying things here that I'm fully aware exist - for instance, fiberglass doesn't grow on trees as wood does, it is a mixture of different other possible complex compontents.
 Or that nuclear power is a more stable base-load technology because it works even when the sun isn't shining or the wind isn't blowing.
 But I think you understand what I'm trying to say.

 "It is easier" naturally also applies to software.

 I think it's important, at least for myself, not to view increased complexity as a stamp of higher quality.
 Quite the opposite, in fact.
 I don't get a better product by using more complex technology, exclusive ingredients, or titanium.
-Unless I am 100% aware of why I need to use these.
-But then I usually pay a higher price for this increased complexity.
+Again I am fully aware I use the word "better" here which in reality has nothing to do with complexity or any of the words antonyms.
+But unless I am 100% aware of why I need to use apply complexity I try hard not to fall into it.
+I also usually find myself paying a higher price for this applied complexity.

 Therefore, getting the balance right is also important.
-In other words, you need to be meticulous about the question of why.
+In other words, you need to be meticulous about the question of why complexity should not be introduced.
+I find it easier to apply complexity than to remove it.

-- I make yeast dough because my guests can't taste the difference between it and sourdough anyway
+- I make yeast dough because my guests can't taste the difference between it and sourdough anyway (sourdough is more complex)
-- I sail in a fiberglass boat because I don't want to maintain a wooden one
+- I sail in a fiberglass boat because I don't want to maintain a wooden one (wooden boats are known for higher cost at maintainablity)
-- I make pasta alla norma when the kids are home and I'm tired after a long day
+- I make pasta alla norma when the kids are home and I'm tired after a long day (takes less attention than a bouillabaisse)
-- I make bouillabaisse when I have plenty of time and I know it will be appreciated by others
+- I make bouillabaisse when I have plenty of time and I know it will be appreciated by others (i will apply complexity when i believe it's appreciated and needed)
-- I bike in the city but drive by car when traveling far
+- I bike in the city but drive by car when traveling far (biking in a city is less stressful)

 It's actually fun to take your own statements and try to think about what they "cost" up-front, what their relative price is over time, and also what they give back, both up-front and over time.
+Not only on a monetary level but also on the cognitive and environmental level.

 Is it really that different from: